yofabronecoforo/C6EGHV/README.md

 New Goody Hut rewards provided by recognized content will appear in the Goody Hut picker when such content is enabled.
 Such content can then be manipulated via the picker and any other configuration settings EGHV provides.
 All such content should function normally as the Primary reward, but may require additional configuration to be provided as a Bonus Reward.

 #### Wondrous Goody Huts
 This community project is explicitly recognized by EGHV.
-Primary rewards provided by it are handled directly by it.
-Bonus Rewards provided by it are not currently supported.
-- (placeholder)
+- There does not appear to be a way of initializing the selection status of individual items in the picker.
+All rewards provided by WGH will therefore initialize as selected, even those normally disabled by default; such rewards will be enabled by EGHV if left selected.
+- Rewards provided by WGH are supported as the only or Primary reward with no further configuration required.
+- Rewards provided by WGH are supported as a Bonus reward when WGH methods are available to EGHV via the global ExposedMembers table.

 # Installation
 ## Automatic